fogbow/fogbowcloud.org/content/pages/RESTful.md

 Programmatic interface
 ==========

 Fogbow provides a RESTful API that implements OGF's OCCI standard.
-This API also extends the OCCI standard to incorporate fucntionalities that are only meaningful in the context of a federation of cloud providers.
+This API also extends the OCCI standard to incorporate functionalities that are only meaningful in the context of a federation of cloud providers.

 #### Categories
 The categories should be passed in the request headers with the key **Category** and the value, as in the example below.